ydutertre/myvario/README.md

 These are the watches where the My Vario app has been confirmed to be working
 well:
 - Forerunner 965, 955, 255, 265
-  The 255 and 955 however have easier to see screen in sunlight, in my opinion
+  The 255 and 955 however have easier to see screen in sunlight, in my opinion.
+  Vibration is stronger than Fenix/Epix series.
+  Tone volume seems similar to Fenix/Epix series (maybe slightly higher?)

 - Fenix 7 (all variants, 7S, 7, 7X, Pro, etc.)
   Note that Fenix watches seem to have a bug in the Garmin altitude calculation,